magr4826/ExcitonBindingPrediction/README.md

 **SETUP/USAGE**

+There are two ways to supply structures to the workflows, either from the Materials Project or as a .cif file.
+If the structure that you want to analyze is on the Materials Project, simply proceed as follows:
 Create a file called *api_key.py* in the main directory that contains the following variable: api_key = *YOUR_API_KEY*, where *YOUR_API_KEY* can be obtained from https://next-gen.materialsproject.org/api.
-Run the *main.py* script inside the main directory with the workflows and setting you want.
+Run the *main.py* script inside the main directory with the material-ids, workflows and settings you want.

+Otherwise, if the structures you are interested in are only available as .cif files, simply copy the .cif files into the *cifs* directory and run the *main_cif.py* script, indicating in it which cif-files you want to run, as well as settings and workflows, same as for the *main.py* script.

 Possible workflows are found in /src/workflows.
 **ACKNOWLEDGEMENT**

 We want to thank Miguel A. L. Marques for the provision of the automated symmetry detection aiding the Quantum ESPRESSO workflows.